Real Name | Joseph James Pavelski |

 - What is Joe Pavelski's age?
 Joe Pavelski is 40 years old

-- Joe Pavelski is currently Married (Sarah)
+- Joe Pavelski's relationship status is Married (Sarah)

 - Which college/university did Joe Pavelski go to?
 Joe Pavelski went to University of Wisconsin

-- Joe Pavelski is a proud parent of 1 kids
+- Joe Pavelski has 1 kids

 - Joe Pavelski is the loving parent of Nathan Pavelski